- What are my chances of being admitted for the fall versus spring?

 If I'm an international student.
 Do I need to take the TOEFL?

 The TOEFL or IELTs are recommended if English is your second language and you did not go to high school in an English speaking school.
-The TOEFL can be used in place of the SAT or ACT.

 What is the average GPA for an admitted transfer student?